loki-pup/loki-pup.github.io/_posts/work.md

 since in stored procedure, it first concates the query string, then excutes the query. and '' can escape '.
 SET @CustomersStr = REPLACE(REPLACE(@Customers,'''',''''''),',',''',''');
 5. the new added field can also be manually added into the query result field
+6. to display close / open projects, based on the include closed project filter, and prefilter the return dataset.
+Get the closed project list first, then filter the user permissions project list like =CInt(Fields!projectCode.Value) in @Projects. @Projects is a parameter allow multiple values, and the default takes from closed project list project codes

 SQL
 1. CONVERT(VARCHAR(15), b.jobNo) COLLATE SQL_Latin1_General_CP1_CI_AS AS [Project No],